Ingebjørg Vaale

-Ingebjørg Vaale, née Larsen (25 April 1916 – 2 July 2012) was a Norwegian politician for the Christian Democratic Party.
+Ingebjørg Vaale, Larsen (25 April 1916 – 2 July 2012) was a Norwegian politician for the Christian Democratic Party.

 She was born in Kragerø and attended teachers' college.
-She worked as a teacher in Kragerø, Notodden, Eidsvåg and Drangedal, where she settled.
-She served on Drangedal's school board, the municipal council and Telemark county council.
+She worked as a teacher in Kragerø, Notodden, Eidsvåg, and Drangedal, where she settled.
+She served on the school board and municipal council for Drangedal Municipality plus on the Telemark county council.
 She was elected as a deputy representative to the Parliament of Norway from Telemark during the term 1977–1981.
 In total, she met during 12 days of parliamentary session.

 Vaale was a deputy member of the Broadcasting Council.
 She was a supporter of the Christian mission.